RichardoC/tales.fromprod.com/src/_posts/2023/2023-06-26-bulk-deleting-in-jira.md

 categories: [Jira, APIs,  Atlassian]
 ---
 # Bulk deleting tickets in Jira
 For the sake of argument, say your automation developers have a test project for testing their tooling which automatically raises a jira ticket when it finds something a human needs to deal with.
-This is fantastic, until a few months later when the tooling chnages, and the 10,000s of old tickets are no longer "correct" in the test project.
+This is fantastic, until a few months later when the tooling changes, and the 10,000s of old tickets are no longer "correct" in the test project.

 So, you want to clean up the old tickets, so only the new "valid" tickets exist in this test project.